octimot/StoryToolkitAI/FEATURES.md

 ### Assistant window

 You can access the Assistant either by clicking on "Assistant" in the main tool window, or from a Transcription Window.
+(available only in version 0.17.18)

 If you want to use a certain portion of the transcript as the context for the Assistant:
 1. Open the transcription